I've got Imposter Syndrome, and I'm not going to let it beat me

 Right now, that just feels like such hard work.

 So what am I doing to overcome it?
-I'm calling upon all the techniques and tools I've learnt as a hypnobirthing practitioner, a teacher, a wife, a singer, and of course, as a kickass MUM.
+I'm calling upon all the techniques and tools I've learnt as a coach, a teacher, a wife, a singer, and of course, as a kickass MUM.

-I'm making sure that every single part of my business offers women and their partners amazing value, helps them on a level that is tingly and wonderful, that is full of positivity and support.
+I'm making sure that every single part of Power of Mum offers women amazing value, helps them on a level that is tingly and wonderful, that is full of positivity and support.

 I'm eating quite a lot of chocolate, having quite a few baths and getting my nails done - being kind to myself.